anselm/blox/README.md

 # BLOX INTRODUCTION

-Blox is a document driven framework that lets you tell interactive 3d stories.
+Blox is a text driven approach to telling stories in 3d.

 You make a text file that describes 3d objects, their relationships to each other, what they do over time, and play it back as an interactive 3d experience that anybody can enjoy.